 UConn vs Houston AAC Tournament (photo by Stephen Slade)

 Check out the photo gallery from the No. 19 UConn men's basketball game against Furman.

 No. 12 Connecticut men's basketball vs. Maine, Friday, Dec.
 6, 2013

 Miller rejoined Coach Jim Calhoun’s UConn staff in 2010-11 as Director of Basketball Administration following 17 years of head coaching experience at Connecticut College, Brown University, and the University of Pennsylvania.
-Two years ago, he moved into the role of fulltime assistant coach and when Ollie took over as head coach in 2012-13, Miller was appointed Associate Head Coach.
-He has been an integral part of practice work, game strategy, recruiting and scheduling.
+One year later, in 2011-12, he moved into the role of fulltime assistant coach and when Ollie took over as head coach in 2012-13, Miller was appointed Associate Head Coach.
+He has been an integral part of all practice work, game strategy, recruiting and scheduling.
 Miller has primary responsibility when it comes to film breakdown and evaluation of opponents.

-In 17 seasons as a head coach, Miller compiled 233 victories.
+In 17 seasons as a college basketball head coach, Miller compiled 233 victories.

 A native of Groton, Conn., where he starred at Fitch High School, Miller played for two seasons at UConn, then played two seasons for Calhoun at Northeastern.
 He joined Calhoun’s first staff at UConn in 1986 and worked with the Huskies for seven seasons before being named head coach at Conn College in 1993.

-Born 8/20/1961, Miller and his wife Yvonne reside in Mansfield and are the parents of four children: Tony, Genelle, Jillian (a UConn senior), and Emma.
+Born Aug.
+20, 1961, Miller and his wife Yvonne reside in Mansfield and are the parents of four children: Tony, Genelle, Jillian, and Emma.